jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 ## Fraud Objects (Sites or IPs)

-By the arguments we mentioned before, one could assume that a scammer will represent himself either as an IP or through a publisher/site.
+By the arguments we mentioned before, one could assume that a scammer would represent theirself either as an IP or through a publisher/site.
 In some cases, also looking at device ids as possible fraud objects could be more favorable but even these are easily falsifiable and, in the end, the advertiser's budget is going to the publishers.
-And here is where the scammer will be cashing his rewards.
-For the rest of this post we will be focusing the analysis on these two data points because masking IPs is not a simple task and because the publisher information is reliable (otherwise a scammer would never cash in his rewards).
+And here is where the scammer will be cashing their rewards.
+For the rest of this post we will be focusing the analysis on these two data points because masking IPs is not a simple task and because the publisher information is reliable (otherwise a scammer would never cash in their rewards).

 ## Fraud Metrics
-For this post, we will be looking at anti fraud tools against both forms of invalid traffic, with focus on the following fraud types: Click Spamming, Mobile Hijacking and Action Farming<sup>[2](#actionFarm)</sup>.
+For this post, we will be looking at anti-fraud tools against both forms of invalid traffic, with focus on the following fraud types: Click Spamming, Mobile Hijacking and Action Farming<sup>[2](#actionFarm)</sup>.

  A brief outline of each type is given below.

 ### Click Spamming
 This type refers to programs that generate fake click requests programmatically.
-The scammer would first run tests to extract appropriate campaign URL tokens for a specific device type or location.
-Next, they would execute a high volume of click requests, randomizing device-IDs and user agents at each iteration.
+A scammer would first run tests to extract appropriate campaign URL tokens for a specific device type or location.
+Next, it would execute programs to generate a high volume of click requests, randomizing device-IDs and user agents at each iteration.
 The idea is to cash in from these requests and, as a surplus, randomly nail a would-be-organic install.
 The typical consequences of this scenario would be having huge volumes of clicks and impressions, low CVRs and high volume coming through a few network points or sites.

 ### Mobile Hijacking